Transport in Switzerland: Air transport

-Zurich Airport (IATA: ZRH, ICAO: LSZH) also called Kloten Airport, located in Kloten, canton of Zurich, is Switzerland's largest international flight gateway and hub to Swiss International Air Lines and Lufthansa.
+Zurich Airport (IATA: ZRH, ICAO: LSZH) also called Kloten Airport, located in Kloten, canton of Zürich, is Switzerland's largest international flight gateway and hub to Swiss International Air Lines and Lufthansa.
 The airport handled 27.6 million passengers in 2016.
 In 2003, Zurich International completed an expansion project in which it built a car park, a midfield terminal, and an automated underground train to move passengers between the existing terminal complex and the new terminal.
-Zurich International lost traffic when Swissair shut down its operations.
+Zurich International lost traffic when Swissair shut down its operations (most of its assets were then taken over by the former Crossair).
 When Lufthansa took over its successor Swiss International Air Lines (SWISS), traffic grew again.

 Zurich Airport's railway station (Zürich Flughafen) is underneath the terminal.
 There are trains to many parts of Switzerland; frequent S-Bahn services, plus direct Inter-regio and intercity services to Winterthur, Bern, Basel and Lucerne (Luzern).
 By changing trains at Zürich Hauptbahnhof most other places in Switzerland can be reached in a few hours.